Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-Workplace changes resulting from the pandemic have encouraged employers and employees alike to embrace a remote work culture.
-But before deciding to have your team begin setting up remote offices, it's vital to understand how culture can help determine the failure or success of a remote team.
+Workplace changes resulting from the pandemic have encouraged many employers and employees alike to embrace a remote work culture for the long-term.
+Before deciding whether this makes sense for your business, it's vital to understand how culture can help determine the failure or success of a remote team.

 Developing a strong virtual culture for employees can lead to higher productivity, greater job satisfaction, and improved employee retention.
 To help set your remote teams up for success from the beginning, consider these tips on building a positive culture for virtual teams to help improve the remote employee experience.